 Each student is given the support necessary to prepare a career passport.
-The career passport is a compilation of the student's credentials and achievements received while at the CTC.
+The career passport is a compilation of the student's credentials and achievements received while at the MCCTC.
 The passport will be a great aid in securing employment upon graduation.
-Students will be given a Career Passport at the completion of a program.
-If students complete additional programs, a certificate will be issued and may be placed in the Career Passport.
+Students will be given a career passport at the completion of a program.
+If a student completes additional programs, a certificate will be issued and may be placed in the Career Passport.